 Trainee Pilot Award

-These awards provide up to $25,000 over one year to support research trainees as they build a solid research foundation that will help them obtain the most prestigious fellowship possible following the project.
-The pilot project should be part of a long-term plan to become an independent investigator.
+These awards provide up to $25,000 over one year to support research trainees as they build a solid research foundation that will help them obtain the most prestigious fellowship or grant possible following the project.
+The pilot project should be part of a long-term plan to become an independent investigator and should focus on translational science, which aims to understand a scientific or operational principle underlying a step of the translational process with the goal of developing generalizable principles to accelerate translational research.

 Solicitation and Review Process

 Phase 1: Applicants submit one-page abstracts summarizing their proposals.
-A UR CTSI Review Committee composed of selected experts will evaluate, score and discuss all preliminary applications.
+A UR CTSI Review Committee composed of selected experts will evaluate, score and discuss the abstracts.

 Phase 2: A subset of applicants will be invited to submit full proposals.
 The UR CTSI Review Committee will engage in a formal study section-style discussion and scoring meeting for trainee proposals.
 Funding recommendations go to the UR CTSI Executive Team for final approval.